SlavaHeorh/rsschool-cv/cv.md

 ## Skills
 - [ ] Experienced in CSS and HTML also JS.
-- [ ] Creating Test Cases in TestRail
+- [ ] Creating Test Cases in TestRail.
-- [ ] Work with the system Jira
+- [ ] Work with the system Jira.
+- [ ] Work with version control system GitHub .
-- [ ] Entering bugs into the bug tracking system
+- [ ] Entering bugs into the bug tracking system.
-- [ ] Testing web apps, mobile apps and native apps
+- [ ] Testing web apps, mobile apps and native apps.
-- [ ] Work with MySQL
+- [ ] Work with MySQL.

 ## Education